interdisciplinary program series

 In each of the summer months, the AUSUFERN program invited individuals to open art projects in Uferstudios and their surroundings.
 Artistic projects were presented here, always with free entry, which engaged a heterogeneous urban society in a special way.
 Subversion, perversion, playing with supposed limits or deliberately overshooting such, characterized the program series, with which art got filled and challenged with influences from the neighborhood, the district and the city.

 There were about 60 artists involved in the AUSUFERN program in 2016, 40 in 2017 and over 50 in 2018, comprised of Berlin-based and international artists from the fields of dance, choreography, performance and music.
-For the program and program archive, please see AUSUFERN 2016, AUSUFERN 2017, AUSUFERN 2018 and AUSUFERN 2019 - Transformationen
+For the program and program archive, please see AUSUFERN 2016, AUSUFERN 2017, AUSUFERN 2018, AUSUFERN 2019 - Transformationen, AUSUFERN 2021 first block and AUSUFERN 2021 second block

 AUSUFERN 2019 – TRANSFORMATIONS